Mozambique

 km2

-Mozambique is home to more than 31 million people from a variety of ethnic and ancestral groups.
+Mozambique is home to more than 32 million people from a variety of ethnic and ancestral groups.

-The economy here has been too weak to sustain public services like clean water and toilets, but things are looking up.
+The economy here has been too weak to sustain public services like clean water and decent toilets, but things are looking up.
 The government is exploring the potential for trading the country's natural resources, and it has begun to tackle the corruption that has been holding it back.

-people don't have clean water.
+people don't have clean water close to home.

-people don't have a decent toilet.
+people don't have a decent toilet of their own.

-Caused by dirty water and poor toilets.
+caused by dirty water, and poor toilets and hygiene.

 A cleaner, healthier future